top of page

 Tracking

-A database has been created to help keep track of the species owned in each state, and breeding projects in each state.
+A database has been created to help keep track of the Poecilotheria species owned in each state, and breeding projects in each state.
 This will help hobbyists connect for breeding loans, and will help to show where certain species may be needed.
-The information in the database is provided through self reporting surveys.
+The information in the database is provided through a self reporting survey.

 Poecilotheria ornata "eggs with legs"